YOGA IN NORTH OAKS AND BEYOND SINCE 2003!

 Tired of yoga as just another group exercise class taught by inexperienced instructors?
 YogaHotDish has the workout AND the work-in you crave in a serene, small-group setting with individualized attention at fair prices.

-4 CLASSES / WEEK in NORTH OAKS
+WEEKLY CLASSES in NORTH OAKS

 Sat 9:30 am (Slow Flow) E REC